 Does Taktile have native document intelligence?

 No. Taktile integrates Inscribe for document fraud detection.
 Inscribe verifies whether a document is authentic, which is useful for clean digital PDFs.
-It does not extract structured data from handwritten payslips, photographed bank statements, or scanned business registrations end-to-end.
-Floowed handles that natively, as the headline product.
+It does not read and analyse handwritten payslips, photographed bank statements, or scanned business registrations into structured, validated data end-to-end.
+Floowed handles that natively, as the headline product, including income normalization, cash-flow analysis, and cross-document validation.

 Can Floowed integrate with Taktile-style scoring inputs?

 Yes.
 Floowed is score-agnostic.
-We orchestrate any score (FICO, Zest, CredoLab, Trusting Social, in-house, your local bureau) into a decision.
-Floowed is the decisioning layer, not a credit scoring model.
+Bring any score (FICO, Zest, CredoLab, Trusting Social, in-house, your local bureau) or your own model, and the Decisioning Engine absorbs it unchanged into a decision.
+Floowed orchestrates, it does not compete with scoring vendors.
 See credit decisioning vs credit scoring for the distinction.

 What size lender is Taktile built for?

 Series C+ fintechs, neobanks, BNPL providers, and tier-2 banks with in-house risk-engineering teams.
-Not built for SMB lenders or teams without engineering capacity.
-The Context Layer and AI Agent Manager are powerful for the right buyer; for the wrong buyer they are unused complexity.
+The Context Layer and AI Agent Manager are powerful for the right buyer; for a lender without engineering capacity in the seat they are unused complexity.

 How long does a Taktile deployment take?

 Multi-month rollout is typical.
 The platform rewards engineering configuration, which is appropriate for the buyer profile.
-Floowed activates in the same week, with the credit officer as the operator and no professional services attached.
+Floowed activates in the same week, with credit and risk teams as the operators and no professional services attached.

 Does Floowed handle insurance underwriting?